IDMNYU/audiolab/docs/rules.md

 Students in IDM courses can reserve up to 4 hours per week in the Audio Lab.

-Students in he analog synth club can reserve up to 2 hours per week in the Audio Lab beyond the regularly scheduled club time.
+Students in the analog synth club can reserve up to 2 hours per week in the Audio Lab beyond the regularly scheduled club time.